Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 The general idea is:
 - wait for some event to occur
-- check what type of event arrived and identify which activity it belongs
+- check what type of event arrived and identify which activity it belongs to
 - do the small amount of work it requires (I/O requests, other events, ...)
 - repeat

 We want to avoid the cost of context switches if not necessary.
 To implement this we use an *event loop*: a single thread that blocks on all events and calls other activities as functions... sort of, because they need to restore the state that the activity had before.
-This is done using callbacks (continuation passing style)
+This is done using callbacks (continuation passing style).

 The advantages of this approach is that:
 - when a handler processes an event, it is the only activity taking place in the system (in the event loop thread)